Klimov M-105

 The Klimov M-105 was a V12 liquid-cooled piston aircraft engine used by Soviet aircraft during World War II.
+Most versions produced about 1,100 HP, making them competitive with other early-war designs like the Rolls-Royce Merlin and Daimler-Benz DB 601.
+Almost 130,000 were produced, and best known as the engines of the Petlyakov Pe-2 and Pe-3, and the long line of Yakovlev fighters.

 Development

-The M-105, designed in 1940, drew heavily on Klimov's experience with the Hispano-Suiza 12Y (license-built as the M-100).
+The M-105, designed in 1940, drew heavily on Klimov's experience with the Hispano-Suiza 12Y which they license-built as the M-100.
 In addition to a two-speed supercharger, the M-105 had several improvements like two intake valves per cylinder and a counterbalanced crankshaft.
 The M-105 was the first Klimov V-12 engine design to use reverse-flow cylinder heads, forcing the induction system to be placed on the outside of the cylinder banks, with the exhaust system also exiting from the outboard side, with twin sets of "siamesed" exhaust ports adjacent to each other.
 About 129,000 M-105 and its variants were built.

 During the war, Klimov's engines were redesignated from "M" (for "motor," engine) to "VK" for the lead designer's initials.